Kelly Dixon: Session 3

 “Sometimes it is and sometimes it isn’t.”

 “It’s not spying, really… I just—I just want to know what’s going on.
 You understand.”

 “Do you ever follow Alex without him knowing it?”

-Kelly paused briefly.
-“Um…yes I do.
-I don’t do it all the time though.
-It’s just his behavior; it’s so suspicious.
+“Yes, I do.
+I don’t do it all the time, though.
+It’s just that his behavior is so suspicious.
 I don’t trust him anymore.
 It seems he’s been keeping secrets.”

 “I think so.
 I just need more information to be sure.”